juanpc2018/Universal-Code-Translator/README.md

 like accelerating the wheels in wet or oil floor, spins very fast, but does Not move forward...</br>
 stuck in time.</p>

-The "easy way" is to train A.I. for each OS version, Boost version, xgWidgets, GTK version, etc...
+The "easy way" is to train A.I. for each OS version, Boost version, wxWidgets, GTK version, etc...
-The Har